Snapchat/KeyDB-docs/docs/open-source-getting-started.md

 ### Pull and Run

-Pull the latest KeyDB docker image with `$sudo docker pull eqalpha/keydb`.
+Pull the latest KeyDB docker image with `$ sudo docker pull eqalpha/keydb`.
 Alternatively, if you start by using the run command, docker will pull the latest image prior to running.
 The basic run command will be `$ sudo docker run eqalpha/keydb`

 You will likely want to customize your configuration on startup.
 You can find out more on our [docker page](https://hub.docker.com/r/eqalpha/keydb).
 We will go over a few examples here on launching docker containers: